 What If Non-Compliance?

 The cost of non-compliance can be understood through penalties imposed by regulatory agencies.
 US banks alone have been fined $ 243 billion since 2008.
-To learn about the 2020 AML fines in detail, you can read our blog post.

 Firms spend a total of about $ 15 million on the consequences of non-compliance.
 This is 2.71 times higher than firms pay to stay in compliance by setting up compliance programs.
 The difference may be high, but it is not surprising.
 Ultimately, the aim is for companies to comply with their compliance processes.
 Also, the money these penalized companies lose is not the only thing they pay.
 The actual cost of non-compliance is your organization's loss of reputation and trust.

 How to Deal With the Cost of Compliance?

 Compliance seems to be critical for companies for a while longer.
 What is certain is that we are in an era of change that is more burdensome for compliance professionals.
 With the effect of the COVID-19 epidemic, digitization has brought many risks for companies.
 Therefore, the need for more regulation in the markets arises, and the demand for security increases.

 The most effective thing companies can do to reduce compliance costs is an investment in software that will automate part of the process.
 This way, compliance professionals will have time to analyze data and specific situations and avoid wasting time on repetitive checks and routine tasks.

 In the long run, companies must invest in AML solutions to reduce their costs.
 Name Scanners and Transaction Monitoring are at the top of these solutions.
 With software that will help companies get to know their customers and monitor their transactions, they successfully fulfill their compliance processes as they meet AML requirements.
 Compliance personnel, on the other hand, do not waste time with routine work.